thinkshout/registration/README.txt

 # Settings
 1. Enable: Turn registrations on / off for a given node.
-2. Capacity: The maximum number of regsitrants for a given node.
+2. Capacity: The maximum number of registrants for a given node.
 Leave at 0 for no limit.
 3. Allow Multiple: If selected, users can register for more than one slot for this event.

 # Usage / Features